syedhydari/kelly-criterion-portfolio/README.md

 The Kelly Criterion is a mathematical formula for optimal bet sizing that maximizes long-term geometric growth rate.
 This project applies the Kelly framework to portfolio optimization, comparing Full Kelly, Half Kelly, and traditional mean-variance strategies across multiple market indices.

+Our project serves to reproduce, challenge, and expand on modern research on the Kelly Criterion as it pertains to its implementation across: monte carlo simulation, in sample (IS) back testing, and out of sample (OOS) performance on a variety of portfolios native to Markowitz Frontier.

 ## Repository Structure

 ```